Skip to content

 shell

-Then pass the given value as an env value when running your app:
+Then pass the given value as an env value when running your app (be sure it includes the base64: prefix):

 shell